 Every year, Limmud participants old and new come together for an enriching Shabbat to kick off Festival.

-So what actually happens on Shabbat at Limmud Festival?
+So, what actually happens on Shabbat at Limmud Festival?

-For those who want to participate in prayer, there will be a variety of prayer services organised by participants from a range of religious denominations.
+For those who want to participate in prayer, there will be a variety of services organised by participants from a range of religious denominations.
 This will include Kabbalat Shabbat on Friday evening and Shacharit and Mussaf (morning/additional service), Mincha (afternoon service), and Maariv (evening service) on Saturday.
+On Friday night, many people engage in a celebration called Oneg Shabbat, meaning the ‘Joy of Shabbat’.
+There’ll be singing, storytelling, chatting and quite possibly a Shabbat tipple.

 What about Shabbat observance?